rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 - **Thick Hide**.
 You can spend a movement action and 1 PM to gain 1d12 temporary HP.
 For every aditional 2PM you spend, increase that ammount by another +1d12.

 - **Blood Healing**.
 While below HP and raging, the first attack you hit on your turn heals you for your CON mod.
+Pré-requisito: lv5 de Beast Warrior.

 - **Hibernation**.
 During a rest, you can spend any multiple of 2PM.
 For every 2PM, you recover aditional HP equal to your CON mod (ex: 2PM -> CON mod.
 4PM -> 2*CON mod.
 6PM -> 3*CON mod.)

 - **Powerful Savage Attacks**.
 When using a Savage Attack you re-roll 1's on the damage dice.
 Pre-requisites: Level 8 Beast Warrior.

 - **Alma de Bronze**.
 Quando entra em fúria, você recebe uma quantidade de pontos de vida temporários igual a metade do seu nível + mod.
 Constituição.

-- **Pele de Aço**.
-O bônus de Pele de Ferro aumenta para +5.
-Pré-requisitos: Pele de Ferro, 8º nível de Beast Warrior.

-- **Pele de Ferro**.
-Você recebe +2 na Defesa, mas apenas se não estiver usando armadura pesada.

 - **Sangue dos Inimigos**.
 Enquanto está em fúria, quando faz um acerto crítico ou reduz um inimigo a 0 PV, você recebe um bônus cumulativo de +1 em testes de ataque e rolagens de dano, limitado pelo seu nível, até o fim da cena.